Skip to content

 Troubleshooting#

-Problem: "FileNotFoundError: poses_bounds.npy not found"#
+Problem: "FileNotFoundError: No PNG files found"#

 Problem: "Unable to find image holohub-surgical_scene_recon"#